 Stomach polyps are most often discovered when your health care provider is examining you for some other reason.

 Most stomach polyps don't become cancerous.
-But certain types can increase your risk of stomach cancer in the future.
+But certain types can increase your risk of stomach cancer.
 Depending on the type of stomach polyp you have, treatment might involve removing the polyp or monitoring it for changes.

-But as a stomach polyp enlarges, open sores (ulcers) can develop on its surface.
+But as a stomach polyp enlarges, open sores called ulcers can develop on its surface.
 Rarely, the polyp can block the opening between your stomach and your small intestine.

-See your doctor if you have persistent blood in your stool or other signs or symptoms of stomach polyps.
+See your health care provider if you have ongoing blood in your stool or other symptoms of stomach polyps.

 Stomach polyps form in response to damage to your stomach lining.
 The most common causes of stomach polyps are:

 Long-lasting stomach inflammation.
 Also known as gastritis, this condition can cause the formation of hyperplastic polyps and adenomas.
 Hyperplastic polyps are unlikely to become cancerous, although those larger than about 2/5 inch (1 centimeter) carry a greater risk.